emedware/svelte-lazy-router/README.md

 #### Properties

 `variableMarker`
-: `/^\:/`
+: `/^\:/` : Variables in the path are written `":variable-name"`

 `routes`
 : Gives the `Route[]` tree of routes to serve

 `history`
-: Choose a history mode.
+: History mode to use.
 Two modes are defined by default.

 - `H5History` uses the Html5 history mode : `http://mysite/my/route/path`
 - `HashHistory` uses the hash as history mode : `http://mysite#/my/route/path`